AFMA establishes research priorities for Commonwealth fisheries and arranges for research to be undertaken to address these priorities.

 AFMA Resource Assessment Groups (RAGs) and Management Advisory Committees (MACs) play a crucial role in identifying research needs, assessing research proposals and the outcomes of research, both essential stock assessment type research and other relevant management related projects.

-The AFMA Research Committee (ARC) (insert link to membership and terms of reference) takes a leading role in determining research priorities and projects for funding by AFMA in accordance with the ARC’s annual research cycle (add timetable link).
+The AFMA Research Committee (ARC) takes a leading role in determining research priorities and projects for funding by AFMA in accordance with the ARC’s annual research cycle.

 The ARC also recommends research priorities for potential Fisheries Research and Development Corporation (FRDC) funding for consideration by the Commonwealth Research Advisory Committee (ComRAC).
 The ComRAC process is managed by the FRDC.